-I’ve often been asked to go into the step by step details of my firm’s client service process, so I’ve decided to put together, for the first time ever, a very special teleconference entitled, “Establish a Firm Customer Service Process and See Your Profits (and Quality of Life) Dramatically Improve!” (for more information click here).
+I’ve often been asked to go into the step by step details of my firm’s client service process, which is one of the reasons why I put together my 90-minute presentation entitled, “Establish a Firm Customer Service Process and See Your Profits (and Quality of Life) Dramatically Improve!”.

 Even if your practice provides different services than mine, or is staffed differently than mine, you can still benefit from my “model” and adapt it as best fits your own practice.
 At the least, you’ll save a lot of time and expense putting your process together (or will pick up a few things that will improve your process and your firm’s bottom line).

 And, best of all, you’ll finally know what you (and your firm) are doing!

 Find out more about Phil’s 90-minute training program entitled, “Establish a Firm Customer Service Process and See Your Profits (and Quality of Life) Dramatically Improve!”.
 Phil goes in detail, step-by-step, through the tested and proven Customer Service Process he has developed and utilized over the last 35+ years and has been instrumental to his law firm’s success.
 He will even share some of his firm’s invaluable internal checklists and forms.
 For more information and to purchase the handout materials and audio recording of this training, click here.

 Attorney Philip J. Kavesh is the principal of one of the largest estate planning firms in California – – Kavesh, Minor and Otis – – now in its 34th year of business.
 He is also the President of The Ultimate Estate Planner, Inc., which provides a variety of training, marketing and practice-building products and services for estate planning professionals.